 2. It’s highly-dispersed

 In many government departments, contract management activity is spread throughout the organisation, involving many different people in different roles, and at different distances to the front line.
 Whilst at one level that makes a lot of sense, and allows contracts to be managed by those close to the point of delivery, the challenge is that effective contract management requires a much broader set of commercial considerations.
 The commercial function is arguably best place to see the bigger picture and influence the commercial levers, but often lacks the business partnering behaviours that can assure effective contract management across an organisation.

 Effective contract management requires a challenging and quite complex set of skills.
 There may be technical aspects (understanding the detail of supplier performance in the case of a complex IT contract, for example), as well as more generic technical skills such as negotiation and project management.
 A good contract manager also requires a range of softer interpersonal skills: persuasion, listening, tenacity, independence, and the list goes on.
 Good quality contract managers often rely on experience – not on theory – meaning they can be hard to find, or a costly part of the workforce.

 4. It defies assessment

 What does success look like?
 Identifying the tangible benefits of good contract management is, unfortunately, more difficult than when it goes wrong.
-If the supplier delivers the contract perfectly, everything works well, risks are avoided and managed, then often, nobody notices!
-The business case is not a dramatic “saving” or headcount reduction of the sort that the CFO likes to see.
-This too contributes to the elusive nature of good contract management.
+If the supplier delivers the contract perfectly, everything works well; risks are avoided and managed, then often, nobody notices!
+The business case is not based upon a dramatic “saving” or headcount reduction.
+This too, contributes to the elusive nature of good contract management.

 5. It’s undervalued